Story and Photos by John Sundsmo.

 Pablo Seminario and Marilú Behar are world renown for their art with prior exhibitions in the Smithsonian, United Nations headquarters (New York City) and Chicago Field Museum.
 They are best known for expressing the arts and culture of pre-Columbian Peru.
 By using ancient motifs and techniques blended with artistry, they create unique new modern sculptures and ceramics.
 True to their heritage, they live and work in Urubamba.
 During our visit we were fortunate to find Pablo hard at work on a sculptured vase in his studio but willing to take time for us foreign visitors.
 A soft spoken man of few words, he exudes a tranquility that permeates his studio, workshop and staff.
 Browsing the shop filled with such a wealth of beautiful ceramic dinnerware, tiles, sculpture and murals, we wished we had brought an extra suitcase.
 Sadly, we had to leave with just a few beautiful tiles and suitcase-sized ceramics as mementos.
 It now was late in the day; the sun had already set behind the high surrounding hills, and we urgently pushed on for Pisac so our driver wouldn’t have to negotiate the treacherous mountain roads home in the dark.
 We were looking forward to the ethnic culture of Pisac Sunday market and hiking among the ruins of the Intihuatana, a sun god religious site, and Inca Pisac, the former Inca gateway to the Amazon.

-This story will be continued: in Pisac, Ollantaytambo and Machu Picchu; and, with the return to Cusco.
+This story is continued in a second article: “Road to Machu Picchu: Pisac in Highlands Peru“.
+The third article in this series will detail Ollantaytambo and Machu Picchu; and, with the return to Cusco.
 For coastal Peru see Adventurous Pursuits in Coastal Peru by Monique Burns.
 Click here for more articles by John.